Last Updated on June 10, 2021 by Snezana Grcak

 Take the Metro

 The Metro is an excellent way to get around Los Angeles.
-You can get off at Union Station or the South Bay, then take the Dodger Stadium Express bus (free with ticket).
-The Red, Purple, and Gold lines connect to the Union Station (as well as Metrolink and Amtrak).
-Additionally, the Silver Line and Torrance Transit connect to South Bay (also known as Harbor Gateway Transit Center).
+You can get off at Union Station or the South Bay, then take the Dodger Stadium Express bus, which is free with a ticket.
+The Red, Purple, and Gold lines connect to the Union Station (as well as Metrolink and Amtrak), while the Silver Line and Torrance Transit connect to South Bay.

-There are also many bus lines that connect to Union Station.
+Many bus lines also run to Union Station.
 To find the best particular route information, check out their website to use their trip planner.
-The only downside is that these public transportation stations tend to be crowded on game day (still better than the post-game Dodgers parking lot traffic).
+The only downside is that these public transportation stations tend to be crowded on game day.

 Is there free parking at Dodger Stadium?

-The only free parking you might be able to find at Dodger Stadium is in nearby neighborhoods.
+The only free parking you might be able to find at Dodger Stadium is in nearby Los Angeles neighborhoods.

-Parking lots open 2.5 hours before the game starts.
-If you want the best parking spots, we’d recommend arriving right when the lots open.
+The Dodger Stadium parking entrances open 1.5 hours before the scheduled game.
+If you want the best Dodger Stadium parking spot, we recommend arriving right when the lots open.
 However, many people like to arrive later (even after the game starts) to avoid traffic.

-Overall, Dodger Stadium parking has a pretty generous off-site parking lot fee.
-However, their general and preferred rates are definitely spendy.
-We hope you learned a few ways you can save money and combat the hectic traffic before or after the games!
+General and preferred parking rates are quite high.
+However, Dodger Stadium parking has a modest off-site parking lot fee—so, parking lots 13 and 14 are certainly the most cost-effective choices!
+We hope you learned a few ways you can save money and combat the hectic traffic before or after the Dodgers games.